Sinking to streaking: Collier, now-hot Lynx win fourth in a row

 "You look at the last, I don't know, eight games, where our offensive rating is — we're north of 100, pretty decent," Reeve said pregame.
 "But our defense remains north of 100.
 I'm not confident that our defense is going to be able to get it done.
 We have to play really good offense."

-To her players' credit, they contained each Fever player not named Aliyah Boston — which was enough.
+To her players' credit, they stifled each Fever player not named Aliyah Boston for much of the game and held Boston to only six second-half points.

-The top pick frequented the paint for 22 points on 8-of-9 shooting, with six made free throws in as many attempts.
-But Boston and her frontcourt partner, 6-4 forward NaLyssa Smith, were Indiana's only double figure scorers.
-Smith contributed 18 points, but merely on 8-of-18 shooting.
+So while the top pick went for 22 points on 8-of-9 shooting, with six made free throws in as many attempts, she and her frontcourt partner, 6-4 forward NaLyssa Smith were Indiana's only double figure scorers.
+Smith contributed 18 points, but on 8-of-18 shooting.